featuremine/tutorials/market-data01-feedhandler/README.md

 ```c++
 i.path = mco->path.c_str();
 ```
 We are almost done.
 We just need to write the data we received from Binance to Yamal.
-Starting on the line [binance-feed-handler.cpp:210](https://github.com/featuremine/tutorials/blob/a53660e5911ec7120f0cc122287bd7e5a0d04b7d/market-data01-feedhandler/binance-feed-handler.cpp#L210) we first isolate the Binance stream name, then the actual update data from the message.
+Starting with line [210](https://github.com/featuremine/tutorials/blob/a53660e5911ec7120f0cc122287bd7e5a0d04b7d/market-data01-feedhandler/binance-feed-handler.cpp#L210), we first isolate the Binance stream name, then the actual update data from the message.
 Then we look up the corresponding YTP stream and write the data as follows:
 ```c++
 auto dst = ytp_data_reserve(mco->yamal, data.size(), &err);
 // ...
 memcpy(dst, data.data(), data.size());
 ytp_data_commit(mco->yamal, fmc_cur_time_ns(), where->second, dst, &err);
 ```
 Notice that we first reserve the data using [ytp_data_reserve](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_reserve), then commit that data to Yamal with [ytp_data_commit](https://github.com/featuremine/yamal/blob/main/docs/Data-C-API.md#ytp_data_commit).
-Data is not available for reading until you commit it and the commit is atomic.
-This is important because other readers will never see partially written data.
+Data is not available for reading until committed and the commit is atomic.
+This is important because it enforces data consistency by guarantying that readers never see partially written data.

-Finally, we made a few minor adjustments and improvements and we are done.
+Finally, we made a few minor adjustments and improvements to the example code and we are done.

 ### **Validating and Assessing Performance**

-Now, it's time to test our feed handler in action.
-For this exercise, we've prepared two files, each containing a curated list of securities.
+Now, it’s time to test our feed handler in action.
+For this exercise, we’ve prepared two files, each containing a curated list of securities.
 To start, run one feed handler instance:
 ```bash
 ./release/market-data01-feedhandler/binance-feed-handler --securities market-data01-feedhandler/securities1.txt --peer feed --ytp-file mktdata.ytp
 ```